These are encapsulated Python and Unity modules for continuous TCP communication between these.

 UnityConnector.start_listening()

-Ignite the Python
+Ignite the Python server.

-This will block until Unity
+This will block until Unity is connected

 When data is received, the callback will be invoked.